futtta/autoptimize/readme.txt

 Inlining all CSS has one clear advantage (better PageSpeed score) and one big disadvantage; your base HTML-page gets significantly bigger and if the amount of CSS is big, Pagespeed Insights will complain of "roundtrip times".
 Also when looking at a test that includes multiple requests (let's say 5 pages), performance will be worse, as the CSS-payload is sent over again and again whereas normally the separate CSS-files would not need to be sent any more as they would be in cache.

 So the choice should be based on your answer to some site-specific questions; how much CSS do you have?
 How many pages per visit do your visitors request?
-If you have a lot of CSS o a high number of pages/ visit, it's probably not a good idea to inline all CSS.
-But I do (as I have a low amount of average requests/ visitor and only a small amount of CSS as I use a pretty simple theme).
+If you have a lot of CSS or a high number of pages/ visit, it's probably not a good idea to inline all CSS.

 You can find more information on this topic [in this blog post](http://blog.futtta.be/2014/02/13/should-you-inline-or-defer-blocking-css/).